 The standard school boy shirt after Eton collars disappeared during the 1930s were grey straight collared shirts.
 Gray shirts were considered paractical for schoolwear because they did not show the dirt as much as a white shir.
 For dress (formal) occasions a white shirt was usually substituted.
 Some elementary schools in recent years have intoduced more casual white or blue polo-style shirts.
 Artex shiers were a popular choice.
 Most shirts buttoned all down the front.
 A Rugby style which buttoned only part of the way was popular in the 1950s, but were not common after the 1960s.
 Rugby shirts contine to be worn in Australia and New Zealand during the 1990s.
 School uniform shirts after the demise of Eton collars were always standard pointed collars.
 Although the size of the collars have varied slightly with the times, we have never noted styles like button-downs or tabs.

+Skirted garments are another importnt class of school garments.
 Several skirted garments were worn to school, of course mostly by girls.
+Protective garments were common in the 19th century.
+Many wore pinaforws over their dresses, but in England smocks were not very common.
+Until the late-20th century, girls almost exclisively wire dresses to school.
 We note some boys wearing skirted garments, especially during the 19th century.
-The principal skirted garment was the tunic which many boys wore to school, especially in the early- and mid-19th century.
+The principal skirted garment worn by boys was the tunic which many boys wore to school, especially in the early- and mid-19th century.
 This is, however, difficult to assess because of the relatively limited number of period images.
+Only after the mod-19th century when the advent of photography do we find enough images to assess trends with skirted garmnents.
 Some schools even used the tunic as a uniform.
 This was a historical garment, which continued to be worn into the 20th century as a uniform at the hospital schools.

 Tunics were an early school garment.
 The tunic was a medieval garment that continued to be worn at the new grammar schools established during Tudor times.
 Some schools had tunics as a school uniform (16th century).
 The tunic was still a popular garment during the 19th century and was worn to school by many younger boys.
 Some schools like the Hospital schools used them as part of the uniform.
 They were also worn by individuals and not as part of a uniform.
 We think tunics may have been more common for the younger boys at private schools like public (private boarding) and by mid-century at the new preparatory schools than at state schools.
 We have to depend primarily on paintings for this period whoch inveitably provided a skewed impressioin as well-to-do boys were most likely to be painted.
 And of course, Britain did not make a major state school system until the later-19th century.
 Our information, however, is limited.
 Information on the 19th century is limited, especially the early- and mid-19th century when tunics were most common.
 Photography was not developed until 1839.
 And unlike America there are very few images available in the early formats like Daguerreotypes from the (1840s-50s).
 Only with the CDV do we begin to see some large numbers of photographic portraits (1860s).
 We see tunics in CDVs (1860s), but very few by the end of the century.
 The only excptiin is the hospital schools that cintuinued whoch continued to use them as part of the school uniform.